By Gastón Robledo, Architect at Santex

 Create a Jenkins job that will pull the code from a specific branch of code.
 To do this, you must set a String parameter to receive the branch name to build.

-Following command line arguments need to be set exactly as below:
+The following command line arguments need to be set exactly as they are outlined below:

 /p:publishUrl is the destination folder where the build will be located, at this point you can choose any location.

 IISWebSiteCreation (.NET Framework 4.5 – Custom Component)

 Download, build, and install the attached component into the deployment server.

 IISWebSiteCreation is a windows service that I wrote in C# that allows you to create websites on IIS.
 This Windows service exposes a url so we can call it from Jenkins to create a website.